 Activities such as the “Love & Hope” photo book created by Tiffany & Co., in which photographer Leslie Kee took photos of 200 celebrities while also showing Tiffany’s products with the profits donated to the Red Cross.
 Many brands focused on fund raising such as Mikimoto’s charity event at their store in NY which gained a lot of publicity in Japan and reinforced their image at home.
 While Take and Give Needs (a wedding producer company) campaign of donating 5,000 yen (about US$63) for each couple that uses their service is an example of targeting a mini “growth industry” that in turn supports luxury purchasing.

-After the earthquake, many couples decided to strengthen their ties and the number of weddings and engagements has risen considerably compared to previous years.
+After the earthquake until the pandemic, many couples decided to strengthen their ties and the number of weddings and engagements has risen considerably compared to previous years.
 The result is that hotel reception areas, wedding arrangement firms and jewelers are doing well.
 So are department stores where people often shop for luxury items as gifts.
 Large department store chains Sogo and Seibu both reported a 10% increase in ring sales from April to August.
 Mitsukoshi Department Store in Sendai, one of the worst tsunami-affected areas, saw a 30% rise of sales of rings compared to the previous year.
-One trend – many couples whose wedding plans were foiled by the disaster decided to invest the money on a more expensive ring instead – a long-lasting object rather than a memorable experience.
+One trend - many couples whose wedding plans were foiled by the disaster decided to invest the money on a more expensive ring instead – a long-lasting object rather than a memorable experience.
 Tiffany, a very popular choice for wedding rings in Japan, saw a 21% boost of sales in Japan in the second quarter.

 The reasons for buying luxury products in troubled times seem different.
 Instead of looking for prestige or status, middle class people are reconsidering values like long-lasting.
 In fact, among 30- to 50-year-old married men and women, one of the key words used to describe their view of the next five years in our “Fukkatsu: Japan Rebuilds” research has been “security.”
 So, perhaps it is not surprising that there has been increased interest in items that will last and provide emotional and financial security.
 Items like Mikimoto pearls have been loved for over century for simple, ageless design that does not go out of style.
 Mikimoto sales were reported as up 30% in August 2011 compared to last previous year, with some classic designs up by 60% or more.